 Use a cluster to run the Migrate for Anthos components that perform the transformations required to migrate a workload from a source VM to a target container.
 For:

-- Linux workloads: The cluster can be a GKE or Anthos GKE cluster on Google Cloud, or a GKE on-prem cluster for local VMware migration sources.
+- Linux workloads: The cluster can be a GKE or Anthos cluster on Google Cloud, or a Anthos clusters on VMware cluster for local VMware migration sources.

-- Windows workloads: The cluster can be a GKE or Anthos GKE cluster on Google Cloud.
+- Windows workloads: The cluster can be a GKE or a Anthos cluster on Google Cloud.

 Deploying your migrated workloads

-After migrating your workloads, you can deploy the migrated workloads to a GKE or Anthos GKE cluster on Google Cloud, to a GKE on-prem cluster on VMware, or to a 1.4 version or later of GKE on AWS cluster.
+After migrating your workloads, you can deploy the migrated workloads to a GKE or Anthos cluster on Google Cloud, to a Anthos clusters on VMware cluster on VMware, or to a 1.4 version or later of a Anthos clusters on AWS cluster.

 The following sections each describe the steps for migrating VMs to GKE workloads.
 Follow these sections in order -- each builds on the previous.